seanmwu/seanmwu.github.io/about.md

 <br>
 <p><b>My professional interests are a reflection of my personal hobbies</b></p>

 <p>I am an avid aviation enthusiast.
 I began flying when I was 14, have a private pilot certificate with ratings for single-engine airplanes and gliders, and am building a kit-built, Van's RV-12 airplane as a family hobby project.
-Most recently, I obtained a Remote Pilot certificate while serving as a grader for an undergraduate course on UAVs.
+Recently, I obtained a Remote Pilot certificate while serving as a grader for an undergraduate course on UAVs.

 <p><img src="{{ site.url }}/assets/images/1-26.jpg" alt="alt" />
 <figcaption class="caption">Flying a Schweizer 1-26 near Mt.
 Diablo</figcaption></p>